yogeshwaran01/github-stats-terminal-style/README.md

 1. Create a new repository using this template or click [here](https://github.com/yogeshwaran01/github-stats-terminal-style/generate) to create.
 2. Create the personal access token.
 Checkout this [link](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a personal access token.
 3. Add a new repository secret to your repo.
 The name of the secret must be `GHT` and the value is your personal access token (PAT).
 Checkout this [link](https://docs.github.com/en/actions/reference/encrypted-secrets) to add a new repository secret.
+4. Enable `Allow GitHub Actions to create and approve pull requests` in General Action Settings

 The file `github_stats.svg` is an svg image of your github stats.
 You can copy the link of the image and use it anywhere.
 By default it updates daily at `2:47 UTC`.
 You can also change this by changing the cron in `/.github/workflows/main.yml` by using [Cron Generator](https://crontab.guru/).